Sinitic languages: Min

 Hainan, Taiwan, most of Fujian and parts of Jiangxi and Zhejiang, by around 76 million people.
 Due to significant amounts of migration, many people in Southeast Asia and Hong Kong are also able to speak Min varieties.
 Lects such as Teoswa, Hainanese, Hokkien (incl.
 Taiwanese) and Hokchiu are all Min varieties.

 Since Min descended from Old Chinese rather than Middle Chinese, it has some features that would be out of place in other varieties.
 For instance, some words with the initial are not affricates in Min.
-This, interestingly, has led to many languages, such as Occitan, Inuktitut, Latin, Māori and Telugu, loaning the Sinitic word for 'tea' with a plosive.
+This, interestingly, has led to many languages, such as English (through Dutch), Occitan, Inuktitut, Latin, Māori and Telugu, loaning the Sinitic word for 'tea' with a plosive.
 Min varieties also have a very large number of words with literary pronunciations.